CoderAJ7470/book-a-room/README.md

 Next to that, you will also find your Appwrite project's ID - you can click that as well to copy it and then paste it for your NEXT_PUBLIC_APPWRITE_PROJECT value, again which will be placed in your .env.local file.

+- Since we are using NextJS, we cannot just install the Apprwite SDK - that would be the case if we were building a single page appication (SPA).
+In this case, since we are using NextJS, we need to run the following command when installing Apprwite: npm i node-appwrite

+- Server actions: the new and improved way to do things, instead of using API routes when pulling in data from your database